 Lunch at Noto was an absolute delight and everything from the food to the style of the restaurant felt soulful, modern and well-considered.
 If you’re visiting Edinburgh for the Fringe Festival or a weekend break (be sure to stay at nearby Eden Locke), Noto should be at the top of your list.

+A’DAM Tower opened as a hub for music and entertainment in 2016, with industry neighbours such as Gibson, Sony, Semifest and A’DAM Music School.
 It may be on the other side of all the action, however Centraal Station is just five minutes away via the free ferry over the water and the city centre is around 20-minutes walk.

 Arrival